theakhileshjoshi/management/README.md

        Press Check/Initialize connection button.
        If the prompt says connection to the database successful. you will be redirected to the home page again.

-2. Employee Button: This section is all about Adding employees, Alloting them a department, Changing their departments and Searching/ Updating the employee database.
+2. Employees Button: This section is all about Adding employees, Alloting them a department, Changing their departments and Searching/ Updating the employee database.
         You will encounter a Tabular view on the left hand side which is list of employees in the department and you can sort the department using  the table index .
 Click the top of the table to sort the columns in Ascending or Decending order .

         1. Create Employee: This page asks you detials for the employee to be added.